marselomeri/airliner/apps/qae/README.rst

 The :term:`QAE` Application does some cool stuff.

-TODO: Insert paragraph providing library purpose and a high level description of library capabilites
+TODO: Insert paragraph providing application purpose and a high level description of application capabilites

 .. toctree::
    :caption: Contents